Undergraduate Course Descriptions & Syllabi

 |

-47:202:333 : Race and Crime (3 credits) This course examines how race is related to offending, victimization, and various interactions with the criminal justice system.
-The course considers how race is defined at societal-, cultural-, and individual-levels, how these definitions are malleable, and how this impacts criminal justice policy.
-Explanations and explorations behind disproportionate minority contact and representation in the United States’ criminal justice system are discussed in this course.
+47:202:333 : Race, Crime, and Justice (3 credits) This course examines how race is related to crime, victimization, punishment, and interactions with the criminal justice system.
+The course considers how race is defined at societal, cultural, and individual levels, how these definitions are malleable, and how this affects criminal justice policy.
 Course Learning Goals:

 |